↑

 Thanks for sharing!

-This recipe for Asian Ground Pork Tacos is an incredibly flavorful, fusion-style meal that’s ready in under 30 minutes.
+This recipe for Asian Pork Tacos is an incredibly flavorful, fusion-style meal that’s ready in under 30 minutes.
 Seasoned ground pork is topped with a zesty cabbage slaw and spicy mayo for a pop of delicious flavor in every bite.

 This post contains affiliate links.
 See our Disclosure Statement for more information.

-You can have it all and this recipe for Asian Ground Pork Tacos is proof of that.
-This tasty recipe is perfect for busy weeknights, Taco Tuesday, and entertaining.
+You can have it all and this recipe for Asian Pork Tacos is proof of that.
+Each taco is loaded with savory ground pork seasoned with soy sauce, hoisin sauce, and aromatics, then topped with a crunchy cabbage slaw and spicy mayo.

 Why This Recipe Works